CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/tutorial/IntroductionToScripting/WritingYourFirstScript.md

 [05:05:41.856][DONE][CLIENT][INFO] Hello World!
 ```

-If you can find the entry, then that's great!
-Your script file has been loaded into the game and you are ready to start actually modifying the game and add new recipes!
+If you can find the entry, then that's great, your script file is being loaded into the game, and you are now ready to start modifying the game, adding new recipes and listening to events!

 If you can't find the entry, that could mean a few things, either your script didn't load or it is possible that you forgot to hit save when you were done writing your script (don't worry! it happens to the best of us!).